 - Encrypting and decrypting cookies data is not meaningful as it required extra coding leading to resource extra responsibilities.

-- A cookie can store a maximum of 4 KB data hence it cannot be used to store large data.
+- A cookie can store a maximum of 4 KB of data; hence it cannot be used to store large data.

 - Cookies from advertisements sites could track user personal information like browsing preferences.

 A cookie is widely used in web-based applications.
-It is used to recognize the user A cookie is used to store user preferences like which website a user is surfing etc. These data are collected by different websites.
+It is used to recognize the user.
+A cookie is used to store user preferences like which website a user is surfing etc. Different websites collect these data.
 A cookie could be created or deleted as per requirement.
 It is also used to store other specific data.

 This is a guide to Cookie in PHP.
-Here we discuss Cookie in PHP, Uses of Cookies, Management, Advantages and Disadvantages of Cookie.
-You can also go through our other suggested articles –
+Here we discuss the introduction, uses of cookies, working, management, advantages, and disadvantages of cookie.
+You can also go through our other suggested articles to learn more –